BingBingBao/Statistics/README.md

 - Estimation of π (Pi) using Monte Carlo methods.
 - Project risk analysis using cost uncertainty simulations.
 - Construction Budget vs Cost Risk Analysis
-- Demonstrate the Central Limit Theorem using MC simulation (using a engineering example)
+- Demonstrate the Central Limit Theorem using MC simulation (using an engineering example)

 ## 3. Logistic Regression Model

-📌 Concepts:
+Introduction:

 focused on binary classification using Logistic Regression.
 Discusses model interpretation, evaluation metrics, and decision boundary visualization.

 ## 4. Generalized Linear Models (GLMs)

-📌 Concepts:
+Introduction:

 An extension of linear regression that accommodates non-normal response variables.
 Covers different distributions such as Poisson (count data), Binomial (classification), and Gamma (skewed data).
 (To be continued..)